 This permit allows you to cut a Christmas tree within designated areas of the Colville National Forest!
 Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.

 Please be sure to review these sections of your permit to ensure you harvest your tree from an open area on the Forest and be sure to read and agree to all the tips and guidelines when selecting your tree.

 Don’t cut within 150 feet of state highways; don't cut within 300 feet of recreation sites or other developed areas like recreation cabins and organization camps.

 Trees must be cut at least 50 feet back from the side of Forest roads.

-Don’t park at a sno-park unless you have a valid WA Sno-Park permit in your vehicle.
+Don’t park at a sno-park without a valid WA Sno-Park permit in your vehicle.